kdabir/lazybone-templates/README.md

         ./gradlew publishTemplateGroovyLib
         ./gradlew publishTemplateSinatraHamlSassCoffee

-* To Publish all templates
+* To publish all templates

         ./gradlew publishAllTemplates